 We shall only give a complete proof for Theorem 1.
-Theorem 2 can be proved by using similar arguments given in the proof of Theorem 2 of Donoho, et al. (1996) and the proof of Theorem 3 is similar to that of Theorem 4 of Brown, Cai and Zhou (2008).
+Theorem 2 can be proved by using similar arguments given in the proof of Theorem 2 of [18] and the proof of Theorem 3 is similar to that of Theorem 4 of [4].

-As outlined in Section 5.1, the proof of Theorem 1 contains three key steps: Poissonization, coupling, and bounding the risk of block thresholding estimators.
+As outlined in Sect.
+5.1, the proof of Theorem 1 contains three key steps: Poissonization, coupling, and bounding the risk of block thresholding estimators.
 We shall proceed according to these three steps.
 We first prove a Poissonized version of Theorem 1.
-The proof for squared Hellinger distance loss is given in Section 7.4 and the proof for integrated squared error is given in Section 7.5.
-Section 7.6 shows that the normalized estimator \tilde{f} shares the same properties as the estimator \hat{f} .
-Finally we complete the proof of Theorem 1 in Section 7.7 by showing that the Poissonized version of Theorem 1 yields the corresponding results for density estimation.
+The proof for squared Hellinger distance loss is given in Sect.
+7.4 and the proof for integrated squared error is given in Sect.
+7.5.
+Section 7.6 shows that the normalized estimator $\tilde{f}$ shares the same properties as the estimator $\hat{f}$ .
+Finally we complete the proof of Theorem 1 in Sect.
+7.7 by showing that the Poissonized version of Theorem 1 yields the corresponding results for density estimation.